openSUSE/news-o-o/_posts/2016-01-14-opensuse-expands-outreach-for-google-summer-of-code.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2016-01-14 12:23:32+00:00
 layout: post
 link: https://news.opensuse.org/2016/01/14/opensuse-expands-outreach-for-google-summer-of-code/
+slug: opensuse-expands-outreach-for-google-summer-of-code
-title: "openSUSE expands outreach for Google Summer of Code"
+title: openSUSE expands outreach for Google Summer of Code
+wordpress_id: 19682
 categories:
 - Google Summer of Code
 ---

 [![](https://developers.google.com/open-source/gsoc/images/gsoc2016-sun-373x373.png)](https://developers.google.com/open-source/gsoc/images/gsoc2016-sun-373x373.png)The community of [openSUSE](https://www.opensuse.org/) is expanding its outreach efforts to get more involvement from students and mentors to participate in the [Google Summer of Code](https://developers.google.com/open-source/gsoc/).

 Members of the community have been working with University of Applied Science in Nuremberg to encourage interest Free Open Source Software, openSUSE and GSoC.